dinkel/docker-openldap/README.md

 Data persistence
 ----------------

-The image exposes the directory, where the data is written (`VOLUME ["/var/lib/ldap"`).
-Please make sure that these directories are saved (in a data-only container or alike) in order to make sure that everything is restored after a new restart of the application.
+The image exposes one directory (`VOLUME ["/var/lib/ldap"]`).
+It both holds the database and the configuration (which is symlinked in a pretty hacky way - see the `entrypoint.sh` file if interested).
+Please make sure that this directory is saved (in a data-only container or alike) in order to make sure that everything is restored after a new restart of the container.